thingsdb/ThingsDocs/v0/content/data-types/list/pop.md

 Removes the last item from a [list](../../list) and returns that item.

-This method changes the length of the list.
-The `pop()` method works on a `list` type array, but not on a `tuple` since tuples are immutable.
+This function changes the length of the list.
+The `pop()` function works on a `list` type array, but not on a `tuple` since tuples are immutable.

 This function generates an [event](../../../overview/events) *(except when called on a [variable](../../../overview/variable))*.